How to Prepare Your Room For Paint

 Skipping this step can only hurt your paint job.
 To get the best paint job, you need a smooth, clean surface to work with that’s free from dirt, dust, and grime.
 Prepare yourself a bucket with a mixture of hot water and your preferred cleaning agent and get ready to clean.

 Dunk your sponge in the mixture, wring it out, and gently wipe down the walls.
-Make sure you have a rag ready to clean up any drips, your cleaning agent might be harmful to stains and sealants on floors if left or may leave behind a residue.
+Make sure you have a small rag ready to clean up any drips that might land on your flooring and leave behind a residue.

 Once you have wiped down the all of your walls with your cleaner, wipe it down with clean, warm water.